 The Northern Texas Section of the PGA of America is headquartered in Dallas, and serves more than 350 golf facilities and 850

 professional members across northern Texas.
 In addition to managing the day-to-day affairs of the Northern Texas PGA, the Section

 operates the Northern Texas PGA Junior Tour (“Junior Tour”).
 The Junior Tour is the largest and most comprehensive of its kind with

 more than 4,000 junior members and over 400 tournaments conducted annually.

-operations during the spring of 2018.
+operations.
 Successful applicants will be primarily responsible for assisting with the Section and